Surfperches/Seaperches: Family Embiotocidae

 Identification: Typical perch-shape with a deep and heavy body.
 Their coloring is brown or brassy with thick, usually white or pink lips.

-Range: Cabo Thurloe, southern Baja California to Russian Gulch Beach, Mendocino County.
+Range: Cabo Thurloe, southern Baja California, to Russian Gulch Beach, Mendocino County, California.
+Common from Bahia San Carlos, central Baja California, to San Francisco.
 Most commonly found in the Monterey Bay area.

-Habitat: Shallow-water rocky areas, kelp beds and bays.
+Habitat: Surf zone, shallow-water rocky areas, kelp beds and bays.
 Scientists report that rubberlips primarily feed at night on thin-shelled invertebrates.
 Are the perch able to spot the tasty morsels with their super-keen eyesight?
 No, rubberlips appear to use their sensitive lips (remember, some fish have taste buds on their lips) to detect their nightly dinner.

 Piers: A primarily southern and central California perch, common at bay and oceanfront piers, at least those located near rocky areas, reefs or kelp beds.
 Best bets: Ocean Beach Pier, Paradise Cove Pier, Stearns Wharf, Goleta Pier, Gaviota Pier, Monterey Coast Guard Pier, Monterey Wharf No. 2, Capitola Wharf, Santa Cruz Wharf, San Francisco Municipal Pier and Fort Baker Pier.